 Anorexia nervosa is the most common eating disorder characterized by abnormally low body weight, an intense fear of gaining weight with a distorted perception of one's weight.

-What are three signs that someone may have AN eating disorder?
+What are three signs that someone may have an eating disorder?

-AN eating disorder signs include dramatic weight loss, refusal to eat certain foods, such as carbs or fats, and avoiding mealtimes or eating in front of others.
+Eating disorder signs include dramatic weight loss, refusal to eat certain foods, such as carbs or fats, and avoiding mealtimes or eating in front of others.
 An eating disorder dietitian can help you identify these signs if you suspect you might have an eating disorder and help you work through them.

 What are the risk factors for eating disorders?

 How do you reverse eating disorders?